-1998-10-26 sourceware.cygnus.com announces it hosts Automake
+1998-10-26 sourceware.cygnus.com announces it hosts Automake:

 Automake is now hosted on sourceware.cygnus.com.
 It has a publicly accessible CVS repository.
 This CVS repository is a copy of the one Tom was using on his machine, which in turn is based on a copy of the CVS repository of David MacKenzie.
 This is why we still have to full source history.
-(Automake is still on Sourceware today, but the host has been renamed to sources.redhat.com.)
+(Automake was on Sourceware until 2007-10-29, when it moved to a git repository on savannah.gnu.org, but the Sourceware host had been renamed to sources.redhat.com.)